vickyg12/Read_GMAIL/README.md

 os

-I have read the content of the email using a specific subject and downloaded the attachments.
+I have read the content of the GMAIL using a specific subject and downloaded the attachments.
 Saved in the local.

 #Based on subject - searching
 result, data = mail.search(None, '(SUBJECT "Contract note")')